aardappel/treesheets/README.md

 Windows:

-- Make sure your `wxWidgets` folder sits parallel to the `src` folder, that way the TreeSheets project will pick it up without further modifications
+1. Make sure your `wxWidgets` folder sits parallel to the `src` folder, that way the TreeSheets project will pick it up without further modifications
-- Inside `wxWidgets/build/msw`, open `wx_vc17.sln` with Visual Studio 2022.
+2. Inside `wxWidgets/build/msw`, open `wx_vc17.sln` with Visual Studio 2022.
-- Select all projects (except the project `_custom_build`) in the solution explorer, and go to properties:
+3. Select all projects (except the project `_custom_build`) in the solution explorer, and go to properties:
     - Set configuration to debug, and C/C++ -> Code Generation -> Runtime library
       to Multithreaded Debug
     - Set configuration to release, and C/C++ -> Code Generation -> Runtime library
       to Multithreaded
-- Build solution in both x64 Debug and Release
+4. Build solution in both x64 Debug and Release
-- Close the wxWidgets solution
+5. Close the wxWidgets solution
-- "treesheets" contains the Visual Studio 2022 files for treesheets, open the .sln.
+6. "treesheets" contains the Visual Studio 2022 files for treesheets, open the .sln.
     If you've done the above correctly, TreeSheets will now compile and pick up the wxWidgets libraries.
-- To distribute, build an installer with `TS_installer.nsi` (requires nsis.sourceforge.net)
+7. To distribute, build an installer with `TS_installer.nsi` (requires nsis.sourceforge.net)

 Linux:

+1. Configure the build process with `cmake -S . -B _build -DCMAKE_BUILD_TYPE=Release` or similar.
+    - If you have `git` installed, the submodules for wxWidgets will be automatically updated and wxWidgets will be compiled as a CMake subproject.
+TreeSheets will be then statically linked against this wxWidgets build.
+    - If you do like to link dynamically against an existing wxWidgets installation instead, you can switch off the option `GIT_WXWIDGETS_SUBMODULES` in the CMake project.
+In this case:
-- Using the version of  wxWidgets from https://github.com/wxWidgets/wxWidgets.git
+        - You can use the version of wxWidgets from https://github.com/wxWidgets/wxWidgets.git.
         - Follow the instructions to build there, but add `--enable-unicode` and `--disable-shared` to the `configure` step.
-  - You can also build wxWidgets as a subproject in the case that TreeSheets should be built and linked statically against wxWidgets.
-In this case, the TreeSheets CMake project must be configured with the option `TREESHEETS_WITH_STATIC_WXWIDGETS` set and with the source code of wxWidgets (including its submodules) being located at `lib/wxWidgets` relative to the root of the TreeSheets source code.
-- Build with `cmake -S . -B _build -DCMAKE_BUILD_TYPE=Release` or similar.
-  You can change the default installation prefix (`/usr/local`) by passing something like `-DCMAKE_INSTALL_PREFIX=/usr`.
+    - You can change the default installation prefix (`/usr/local`) by passing something like `-DCMAKE_INSTALL_PREFIX=/usr`.
+2. Build using `cmake --build _build`.
-- Install using `sudo make -C _build install`.
+3. Install using `sudo cmake --install _build`.

-- There is also a `src/Makefile`, this is deprecated.
+There is also a `src/Makefile`, this is deprecated.

 OSX:

-- Build wxWidgets as follows (inside the wxWidgets dir):
+1. Build wxWidgets as follows (inside the wxWidgets dir):
-  - `mkdir build_osx`
+    1. `mkdir build_osx`
-  - `cd build_osx`
+    2. `cd build_osx`
-  - `../configure --enable-unicode --disable-shared --disable-sys-libs --without-libtiff --with-osx_cocoa --enable-universal_binary=x86_64,arm64 CXXFLAGS="-stdlib=libc++" LDFLAGS="-stdlib=libc++" OBJCXXFLAGS="-stdlib=libc++" --disable-mediactrl CC=clang CXX=clang++`
+    3. `../configure --enable-unicode --disable-shared --disable-sys-libs --without-libtiff --with-osx_cocoa --enable-universal_binary=x86_64,arm64 CXXFLAGS="-stdlib=libc++" LDFLAGS="-stdlib=libc++" OBJCXXFLAGS="-stdlib=libc++" --disable-mediactrl CC=clang CXX=clang++`
-  - `make -j8`
+    4. `make -j8`
-  - `sudo make install`
+    5. `sudo make install`
-- use the XCode project in `osx/TreeSheets` to build treesheets. put the resulting .app together with the files from the `TS` folder in `osx/TreeSheetsBeta` to distribute.
+2. use the XCode project in `osx/TreeSheets` to build treesheets. put the resulting .app together with the files from the `TS` folder in `osx/TreeSheetsBeta` to distribute.
   Note to use the "Archive" operation to create a release executable.